patrickmineault/research_code/docs/slides/02-decouple.md

     - has a GUI in Matlab GUIDE
     - GUIDE makes it exceptionally hard to write good code
     - Picked it because it's real code
+- This stuff can happen in Matlab or in Python!

 # Sample code